peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 A media type is sometimes known as a "MIME type", for Multipurpose Internet Mail Extensions, the standard that introduced media types.

 This type is immutable, meaning its values can't be changed once it's created.
-To create a changeable media type object, use the MediaTypeBuilder class.
+To create a changeable media type object, use the MediaType.Builder class.

 <b>Note:</b> According to RFC 2049, unrecognized subtypes of the top-level type  `multipart`  must be treated as  `multipart/mixed`  and unrecognized media types as the media type  `application/octet-stream` .